 Dolomites- one of the best places to visit in October in Europe

 We explored the Dolomites last October and it was AMAZING.
-Seriously, it's impossible to explain to anyone who hasn't been how incredible this area is- and the colours in October were fantastic.
+Seriously, it’s impossible to explain to anyone who hasn’t been how incredible this area is- and the stunning autumn foliage colours are mesmerising.

 Where are the best places to visit in October?